Gianfra/osm-history-renderer/TUTORIAL.md

     karlsruhe.osh.pbf BBOX 8.3122,48.9731,8.5139,49.0744

 make sure to use .osh as primary file extension, as a .osm won't contain the visible-information.
+You therefore need to rename the history-latest.osm.pbf into history-latest.osh.pbf.
 Now you're ready to run the splitter:

-    osm-history-splitter --softcut history-latest.osm.pbf splitter.config
+    osm-history-splitter --softcut history-latest.osh.pbf splitter.config

 it will run for several minutes and create the karlsruhe-extract for you.